TayyubaK/SQL-Project/starting_with_questions.md

 ```
 **Assumptions:**

-* There are no NULL or blank values for the all_sessions.productsku column.
-There are no NULL or blank values for all_sessions.v2productcategory.
+* There are no NULL or blank values for the all_sessions.productsku column or all_sessions.v2productcategory (confirmed in table).
 Therefore, each row has a productsku and v2productcategory value.
-* all_sessions.v2categoryname cleaned to extract category information past the 'home/'
+* all_sessions.v2categoryname cleaned to extract category information past the 'Home/'

 **Answer:**